Brownsville Artist Marcelina Gonzales Reclaims Her Adolescence Through Intimate Resin Works

 Marcelina Gonzales creates oil-tinted resin works that reconstruct the artist’s memories of growing up in an American border town.
 Marcelina was born in Brownsville, a thriving town at the southernmost tip of Texas known for its unique fusion of Mexican and American cultures.
-Her work explores the hard-won struggle for empowerment and identity growing up Hispanic and female in a marginalized and often misunderstood area of the country.
+Her work explores the hard-won struggle for empowerment and identity as a Hispanic woman growing up in a marginalized, often misunderstood region of the country.

 ‘Summer of ’97 and El Show de Cristina’